Barrerse/Barrerse/README.md

 -  Hi, I’m @Barrerse
 -  I’m interested in Full Stack, Machine Learning, and Software Development.
--  I’m currently learning HTML, CSS, and Java.
+-  I currently have experience in Full-Stack development using MongoDB, Express, React, Node.js stack, HTML, Vanilla CSS, Bulma CSS framework, Tailws CSS framework, and mySQL.
--  I’m looking to collaborate on UM Coding Bootcamp projcts, and in the future many more things.
--  How to reach me: For now, this is my main platform to reachout.

 <!---
 Barrerse/Barrerse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.